-- the scheduled list of ports that the ship will be calling at, in the order of rotation
+- The scheduled list of ports that the ship will be calling at, in the order of rotation ;

-- a summary of the number of hazardous, reefer and oog containers per port that are planned to be loaded on the ship
+- A summary of the number of hazardous, reefer and OOG containers per port that are planned to be loaded on the ship ;

-Bayplan – is the complete cross sectional view of the entire ship covering both the deck and under-deck of the ship, but displayed or printed per bay..
+Bayplan – is the complete cross sectional view file covering both the deck and under-deck of the entire ship, but displayed or printed per bay..

-Bay – each container vessel is split into compartments which are termed as Bay and depending on the size of the ship it will proceed from 01 to 40 (for example) where Bay 01 is the bay towards the Bow (the front) of the ship and Bay 40 is the Stern (the back) of the ship..
+Bay – each container vessel is split into compartments which are termed as Bay and depending on the size of the ship it will proceed from 01 to 88 bays (you can read my take on an interesting comparison between stowage plans of older ships and current Triple E type ships) where Bay 01 is the bay towards the Bow (the front) of the ship and Bay 88 is the Stern (the back) of the ship..

-What you are seeing here is the cross section of the ship both on deck and under deck..
+What you are seeing here is the cross-section of the ship both on deck and under deck..
 Each of the small square blocks represents a 20’ unit space..

-The area above the line is called the deck (which is generally visible to us when we look at the ship) and the area below the line is called under-deck (which is not visible to us from outside the ship)..
+The area above the line is called the deck (the area that is visible to us when we look at the ship) and the area below the line is called under-deck (the area that is not visible to us from outside the ship)..

 - space is allocated to each of the containers